padoruuuu/Tusk-Launcher/README.md

 Alternatively use the provided pkgbuild.

-what it looks like with example theme.css
+what it looks like with example theme.css:

 ![image](https://github.com/user-attachments/assets/9a25468a-d1b2-4cc8-b542-59c99052dbf5)